vlang/vsl/examples/fft_plot_example/README.md

 # Example - fft_plot_example 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for demonstrating Fast Fourier Transform (FFT) with plotting.

 ## Instructions